 - Your coaches can assist you if necessary.

 - Check your competition date.

-- Go to FV or AFF and enrol in the competition.
+- Go to FV or AFF website and enrol in the competitions.

-- If required, book your hotel and plane ticket.
+- If required, book your hotel and flight tickets.

 - Check your equipment and ensure you have the correct standard for the competition.
-Check your equipment is in working order.
-Your coaches will assist with any queries.
+Your ask your coaches for help.

 What do I bring to the competition?

 - If you forget something, don’t worry, you can buy equipment at the competition

 - Bring a towel, spare t-shirt, food and water, medical kit (band aids, cool spray)

 What will you do before start off?